syncfusion-content/predictive-analytics-docs/predictive-analytics/Modifying-Data.md

 ![](Modifying-Data_images/img1.png)

-_Boxplot of Island Areas in 1000 square miles_
+Boxplot of Island Areas in 1000 square miles {:.caption}

 The boxplot.stats() function gives the five values for the boxplot’s hinges, not including the outliers, as well as the sample size, the confidence intervals for the median, and the values for the outliers.
 In this dataset, the value for the upper fence is 306 and the closest outlier is 840.
 To delete the outliers, simply select all of the values beneath them.
 You can create a new dataset with those values and then check the new distribution with this code: